- How to Choose the Best Siding Option for Your Home Exterior

 - Hardie Panel Vertical Siding

 Commonly billed as a low-maintenance, long-lasting material, does James Hardie Fiber Cement Siding measure up to its reputation?
-Hardie Board siding is an incredibly durable cement-fiber siding material that looks fantastic, maintains well over the years, has excellent fire-resistance, and comes with a terrific warranty.
+Installed Hardie Board siding is an incredibly durable cement-fiber siding material that looks fantastic, maintains well over the years, has excellent fire-resistance, and comes with a terrific warranty.

 What is Hardie Board Made of